huynhminhchu/devops-challenge/src/problem3/SOLUTION.md

 # Scenario Analysis
 📌 Since this VM is only running a NGINX load balancer, it appears that there can be several plausible issues causing the 99% memory usage:

-🛑 NGINX worker processes misconfiguration
+🛑 NGINX worker processes misconfiguration.

-🛑 Memory leak in nginx or Upstream Proxying
+🛑 Memory leak in NGINX or Upstream Proxying.

-🛑 Memory fragmentation in Linux
+🛑 Memory fragmentation in Linux.

 ## 🌩️ Issue 1: Nginx Worker Processes Misconfiguration